tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_lists,_dictionaries,_and_data.md

 ]
 {% endhighlight %}

 Moreover, lists (and dictionaries) are particularly powerful when combined with loop statements.
-Performing repetitive operations on diverse datasets is a common programming challenge.
+Performing repetitive operations on diverse data sets is a common programming challenge.
 As an example: you are tasked with generating a population pyramid for each of the world's (195, or so) countries.
 Provided that you can write some loop that plots the chart using a list of Chinese population figures, the list values can be switched out for Transnistria.

 ### Working with Lists